pyodide/pyodide/docs/usage/type-translations.md

 ## Implicit conversions

 We only implicitly convert immutable types.
 This is to ensure that a mutable type in Python can be modified in Javascript and vice-versa.
-Python has immutable types such as `tuples` and `bytes` that have no equivalent in Javascript.
-In order to maximize flexibility, we do not perform implicit conversions on `tuples` and `bytes`.
-This also has the benefit of ensuring that implicit conversions take a constant amount of time.
+Python has immutable types such as `tuple` and `bytes` that have no equivalent in Javascript.
+In order to ensure that round trip translations yield an object of the same type as the original object, we proxy `tuple` and `bytes` objects.
+Proxying tuples also has the benefit of ensuring that implicit conversions take a constant amount of time.

 The following immutable types are implicitly converted between Javascript and Python.

 ### Python to Javascript